oisintohak/MS3/README.md

  - recipe favourites:
    - users can save recipes to their favourites collection
    - users can view other users' favourites.
+ - add pagination if there are more than 10 recipes in search results or on a profile page

 ### Testing